dapizarro/SoilMetaFlow/README.md

 # SoilMetagenomeFlow

-**Reproducible, scalable shotgun metagenomics pipeline for soil samples starting from raw paired-end FASTQ files.**
+**Reproducible, scalable shotgun metagenomics pipeline for samples starting from raw paired-end FASTQ files.**

-This repository is designed as a GitHub-ready template for soil metagenomics projects.
+This repository is designed as a GitHub-ready template for metagenomics projects.
 It uses **Snakemake + Conda** and can run locally or on SLURM clusters.
-The workflow is modular, so it can be used for pilot datasets, full projects, or new soil metagenome collections with minimal changes.
+The workflow is modular, so it can be used for pilot datasets, full projects, or new metagenome collections with minimal changes.

 ---

 ## 1. Scientific rationale

-Soil shotgun metagenomics aims to characterize the taxonomic and functional potential of microbial communities directly from environmental DNA.
-A robust soil metagenome workflow should address four linked questions:

-1. **Data quality** — Are raw reads technically reliable after trimming and filtering?
-2. **Community composition** — Which bacteria, archaea, fungi, protists or viruses are detectable?
-3. **Functional potential** — Which genes, pathways, enzymes, resistance genes or biosynthetic functions are encoded?
-4. **Genome reconstruction** — Can metagenome-assembled genomes, MAGs, be recovered for dominant or ecologically relevant organisms?

-Soil is especially challenging because it has high microbial diversity, uneven abundance, humic contaminants, fragmented assemblies and many poorly represented lineages in reference databases.
-For that reason, this pipeline combines both **read-based profiling** and **assembly-based analysis**:
+Several components of this workflow derive from methodologies developed during research on symbiotic systems  and environmental metagenomics, including genome assembly, metagenomic binning, MAG reconstruction and functional annotation across diverse microbial and eukaryotic communities.

 - Read-based taxonomy is fast and useful for sample comparison.
 - Assembly-based gene prediction improves functional interpretation.